 Make a Nomination

-The Tenth Judicial Circuit Pro Bono Service Awards will be presented to one or more lawyers practicing in the Tenth Judicial Circuit who have provided outstanding pro bono services to low-income individuals or charitable organizations in the last year.
+The Tenth Judicial Circuit Pro Bono Service Award will be presented to one or more lawyers practicing in the Tenth Judicial Circuit who have provided outstanding pro bono services to low-income individuals or charitable organizations in the last year.
 Nominations for these awards are now open.

 You may submit a self-nomination or nominate a colleague, and you may also submit multiple nominations.
 The awards are intended to recognize pro bono legal services rendered in the last twelve months.
 The pro bono work may be performed through a legal aid agency or on your own so long as it meets the definition provided for in Illinois Supreme Court Rule 756*.
 It only takes 5-10 minutes to complete the nomination form.